-In 2015, the UCR Program used the following five racial designations in its Hate Crime Statistics Program: White, Black or African American, American Indian or Alaska Native, Asian, and Native Hawaiian or Other Pacific Islander.
+The following five racial designations in the Hate Crime Statistics Program are: White, Black or African American, American Indian or Alaska Native, Asian, and Native

+Hawaiian or Other Pacific Islander.
 In addition, the UCR Program used the ethnic designations of "Hispanic or Latino" and "Not Hispanic or Latino."